Imbalance-Aware Self-Supervised Learning for 3D Radiomic Representations: Introduction

 \subsubsection{Contributions.}

-Our contribution is threefold: (1) We develop a 3D Siamese network to learn self-supervised representation which is high-level and discrminative.
-(2) For the first time, we explore how to tackle data imbalance problem in self-supervised learning without using labels and propose two effective unsupervised strategies.
-(3) We demonstrate that self-supervised representations can be a complement to the existing radiomics and the combination of the representations and traditional radiomics outperforms supervised learning in two applications.
+Our contribution is threefold: (1) We develop a 3D Siamese network to learn self-supervised representation which is high-level and discriminative.
+(2) For the first time, we explore how to tackle the data imbalance problem in self-supervised learning without using labels and propose two effective unsupervised strategies.
+(3) We demonstrate that self-supervised representations can complement the existing radiomics and the combination of them outperforms supervised learning in two applications.